hramos/ReactNativeClass/README.md

 navigation.navigate('SCREEN_NAME', { params })
 ```

 We want users to be able to tap on a city and have the app display more information about that city's weather.
-We can achieve this by adding a `onPress` handler to `ListItem` component.
+We can achieve this by adding an `onPress` handler to `ListItem` component.

 Go back to `MasterScreen`, and pass an additional `onPress` prop to the `CityWeather` component: